 ‘Aging With Dignity’ is an organization that publishes a booklet called ‘5 Wishes’.
 Although these conversations are never easy, this publication helps a great deal by asking you to indicate:

 - which person you want to make health care decisions for you when you can’t make them.

 - the kind of medical treatment you want or don’t want.

 - how you want people to treat you.

 - what you want your loved ones to know.

 When signed in front of witnesses, this serves as a legal document, a form of ‘living will’.
 You can order a copy of this booklet through the Aging With Dignity website, or can have the church office send you one.
 When completed, make some copies for your family members, especially the one you’ve chosen to make decisions for you.
-Give a copy to Rev. Watkins, and another to your primary physician.
+Give a copy to the priest, and another to your primary physician.

 Most merciful God,

 Deal graciously with (insert names) in their grief.